rsdoiel/antenna/archives/2024/socal_north_2024.45.md

 ---

-## What we know so far about LA and OC voter turnout in the 2024 general election
+## Vote counting goes on in LA and Orange counties despite bomb threats

-date: 2024-11-06, updated: 2024-11-08, from: The LAist
+date: 2024-11-06, updated: 2024-11-10, from: The LAist

-A look at how many showed up to vote in the Nov.
-5 presidential election, either in person or by mail, and how it compares to previous elections.
+Both L.A. and Orange county voting operations have faced bomb threats — no explosives were found in either incident.
+We're tracking how many voters cast their ballots in the Nov.
+5 presidential election, either in person or by mail.

 <br>